SU($N$) altermagnetism: Lattice models, magnon modes, and flavor-split bands: SU(3) local-moment altermagnet on the hexatriangular lattice

 \subsection{Flavor-wave theory}

-The ground state of Eq.~\eqref{eq:H SU3} is a three-sublattice three-color state \cite{laeuchli06,tsunetsugu06,bauer12}, which can be thought of as the SU(3)-equivalent of a N\'eel state.
-The excitations that arise on top of it can be studied within the semiclassical framework of linear flavor-wave theory.
-To do so, we extend the model above such that the local moments at each site transform under the $\left(M,0\right)$ irreducible representation of the SU(3) algebra, which has dimension $\left(M+1\right)\left(M+2\right)/2$ and is furnished by completely symmetric tensors with $M$ indices \cite{zee_book}.
-For a given $M$, the states of the local Hilbert space correspond to the (nondegenerate) eigenvectors of the two independent diagonal generators of SU(3), $S^3$ and $S^8$, and are conveniently represented in a diagram whose axes are given by the eigenvalues of these operators.
-The corresponding ``weight diagram'' for $M=4$ is shown in Fig.~\ref{fig:weights}.
+For sufficiently small $J_2/J_1$, the ground state of Eq.~\eqref{eq:H SU3} is a three-sublattice, three-color state \cite{laeuchli06,tsunetsugu06,bauer12}, which is adiabatically connected to the product state $\ket{\psi_0}$ in Eq.~(2) and can be thought of as the SU(3)-analogue of a collinear Néel state.
+To study the excitations that arise on top of the ground state, we first generalize $\HH_S$ so that each local moment transforms under the $\left\{ M,0 \right\}$ irreducible representation of SU(3), which is furnished by completely symmetric tensors with $M$ indices and has dimension $\left(M+1\right)\left(M+2\right)/2$ \cite{zee_book}.
+For a given $M$, the Hilbert space of a single spin is spanned by the (common) eigenvectors of the commuting generators $S^3$ and $S^8$.
+Each element of this eigenbasis has a unique set of eigenvalues $(s_3, s_8)$, and can thus be identified as a point in a ``weight diagram'' such as the one depicted in Fig.~\ref{fig:weights}.